sumitpanpatte/Automation_POC/Readme.txt

 Testcases:
 Under TestCases foler test cases are written in plain english language using (gherkin keywwords) in .feature files.
+Test cases can be execluded from test run by using @ignore test annotation.

 Stepdefination:
 This is the package where actual java code is written to tranlate the test case steps into automation script